canerbasaran/awesome-monolith/README.md

 - The Majestic Monolith https://m.signalvnoise.com/the-majestic-monolith/
 - Monolith Or Microservices: Which Should You Start With? http://highscalability.com/blog/2018/1/16/monolith-or-microservices-which-should-you-start-with.html
 - The Majestic Monolith can become The Citadel https://m.signalvnoise.com/the-majestic-monolith-can-become-the-citadel/
-- Don't Start With Microservices In Production – Monoliths Are Your Friend https://arnoldgalovics.com/microservices-in-production/
+- Do not Start With Microservices In Production – Monoliths Are Your Friend https://arnoldgalovics.com/microservices-in-production/
 - The Truth About Starting With Microservices https://arnoldgalovics.com/truth-about-microservices/
 - Scaling SQLite to 4M QPS on a Single Server (EC2 vs Bare Metal) https://blog.expensify.com/2018/01/08/scaling-sqlite-to-4m-qps-on-a-single-server/
 - The Eight Fallacies of Distributed Computing https://nighthacks.com/jag/res/Fallacies.html (by explaining https://ably.com/blog/8-fallacies-of-distributed-computing)